What is unimproved limestone grassland?

-How we will bring back the Cotswolds limestone grassland
+How we have helped the species of Cotswolds limestone grassland

-This Back from the Brink project, led by Butterfly Conservation, will work with landowners to restore and manage a network of grassland sites in the Cotswolds.
-We will provide specialist advice to landowners and train up volunteers to help us monitor the impacts of management on a host of species, including the Red-shanked Carder Bee, the Duke of Burgundy and Marsh Fritillary butterflies, Fly Orchid, Basil Thyme and the rare Greater Horseshoe Bats.
+This Back from the Brink project, led by Butterfly Conservation, has worked with landowners and local partners to restore and manage a network of limestone grassland sites in the Cotswolds.
+We have provided specialist advice to landowners and trained up volunteers to help us survey for and monitor the impacts of management on a host of species, including the Red-shanked Carder Bee, the Duke of Burgundy and Marsh Fritillary butterflies, Fly Orchid, Basil Thyme and Greater Horseshoe Bat.

 Species highlights include the discovery of Rugged Oil Beetles at 12 new sites in the Cotswolds, taking the total from 8 known sites to 20.
 The Rock-rose Pot Beetle was rediscovered at a site after 35 years and the Ruderal Bumblebee was discovered at 2 new sites.
 There is also evidence of Marsh Fritillary breeding at a second site.